openwdl/wdl/versions/1.1/SPEC.md

 ## 🗑 Array[Object] read_objects(String|File)

 Reads a tab-separated value (TSV) file representing the names and values of the members of any number of `Object`s.
+Line endings (`\r` and `\n`) are removed from every line.

 There must be a header row with the names of the object members.
 The names in the first row must be unique; if there are any duplicate names, an error is raised.

 There are any number of additional rows, where each additional row contains the values of an object corresponding to the member names.
 Every row in the file must have the same number of elements.
+All of the `Object`'s values are of type `String`.

 If the entire contents of the file can not be read for any reason, the calling task or workflow fails with an error.
 Examples of failure include, but are not limited to, not having access to the file, resource limitations (e.g. memory) when reading the file, and implementation-imposed file size limits.